OGRECave/ogre/Docs/src/ogre-shadows.md

  - Ogre::PSSMShadowCameraSetup: Parallel Split Shadow Map (PSSM) shadow camera setup.
  - Ogre::PlaneOptimalShadowCameraSetup: Implements the plane optimal shadow camera algorithm.

-These Shadow Camera Setups can be enabled for the whole Scene with SceneManager::setShadowCameraSetup or per light with Light::setCustomShadowCameraSetup
+These Shadow Camera Setups can be enabled for the whole Scene with Ogre::SceneManager::setShadowCameraSetup or per light with Ogre::Light::setCustomShadowCameraSetup

 The following shows how to activate Plane Optimal Shadow Mapping given some pointer to a MovablePlane and a pointer to a light.